Why do we talk so much about consent in BDSM?

 In BDSM or in the sexual context in general, this consent or consensus exists when all those involved in a sexual act, session or practice give explicit and mutual permission to each other to perform certain acts.
 This consent is an important aspect of sexual relationships in order to feel safe and is therefore the basis of every form of BDSM activity and every sexual act in general.

 Consent is important in every relationship, regardless of its nature, whether professional, BDSM or vanilla, i.e. sexual but without BDSM or fetish elements.
-Consent begins with obtaining permission for touching, terms or the creation of a power differential and ends with the fact that this consent can be withdrawn at any time.
+Consent begins with obtaining permission for touching, terms or the creation of a power dynamic and ends with the fact that this consent can be withdrawn at any time.

 Consent is the absolute minimum that should exist between two people.
 It is not a debatable variable, but a prerequisite.
 A principle from the American scene is that the best and only true consent is enthusiastic, i.e. cheerful and already associated with anticipation.